rv0lt/rv0lt.github.io/_posts/2023-03-21-distroless-scratch-dockerifles.md

 ![enter image description here](https://i.imgur.com/yqbsBCt.png)

 For completion, I have also written a YAML file for a Kubernetes deployment using this image.
 You can check it [here](https://github.com/rv0lt/CurriculumDeployment/blob/main/kube/deployment.yaml).
 Also, this image is uploaded to my [DockerHub](https://hub.docker.com/repository/docker/rv0lt/mycv/general).
+As well as a helm chart to install it using helm.

 To finalize, let's analyze it:
 ![enter image description here](https://i.imgur.com/SeKf4N2.png)